Lighting Incentive Program

 - Only indoor lighting projects are eligible for a rebate.

 - Lighting retrofits must be hardwired projects except for approved LED, cold cathode, or GU-24 base lamps.
 When approved, a rebate awarded for the replacement of lamps will be based only on a one-to-one replacement of existing lamps.
 Any wattage reduction from the reduction in the number of lamps (such as the removal of track heads), does not factor into rebate award calculations.

 - Columbia Water & Light requires proof of proper disposal of any lamps and/or ballast that fall under the Universal Waste Rule.
 Lamps containing mercury and other toxic metals such as fluorescent, high-pressure sodium, mercury vapor, metal halide, high intensity discharge lamps, and other hazardous incandescent lamps, as well as ballasts containing mercury must be disposed of at a certified recycling agency.
 Throwing away these items in standard solid waste facilities is illegal and prohibited by the Missouri Department of Natural Resources.
-Additional information can be found on the Missouri Department of Natural Resources’ Hazardous Waste Program website opens in a new window.
+Additional information can be found on the opens in a new windowMissouri Department of Natural Resources’ Hazardous Waste Program website.

 Download and complete the Lighting Analysis Form Worksheet * in Excel.
 A business’ staff member, a lighting vendor or a contractor can help the business with ideas for lighting load reductions and suggest replacement products.
 Once the Lighting Analysis Form is completed, the business needs to fill out a Lighting Incentive Application (see page 2) and submit it to Columbia Water & Light.

 If you are applying for a loan, fill out the application and submit it to the utility.A Columbia Water & Light staff member will visit the business to check on the details of the lighting upgrade project.
 The staff member will notify the business if the project is approved for a rebate.